uzmahmed26/Q4_learning/README.md

 Quarter 04_Learning - Task_03
 🚀 Building FastAPI Chatbot with Complex Pydantic Models! 🧠🤖 This project demonstrates the integration of Pydantic with FastAPI to build a robust, type-safe chatbot API, ideal for agentic workflows like DACA.
 Pydantic ensures strict data validation and automatic error handling, which is essential for managing user messages, session metadata, and structured responses.
 The project includes examples of basic models, nested structures, and custom validators, culminating in a production-ready API for chatbot interactions with proper request/response schemas.
 Explore /docs to interact with the API and understand the data flow.

+Quarter 04_Learning - Task_04
+🚀 FastAPI Item Management API is a beginner-friendly project developed using FastAPI, showcasing how to use Path, Query, Body, and Header parameters.
+It helps users learn how to build high-performance APIs with built-in validation, automatic documentation (Swagger & ReDoc), and clean code structure.
+This mini-project is perfect for those starting with modern Python web development.